PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 create the database completely off-line, if it holds the correct data, _dbsqlite_ will happily serve from it.

-The _sign_ handler does _not_ support databases, so you need something like ldns-signzone to sign and resign your zones and put the generated records in the datebase.
-The database needs a custom collation, which means it can not be created off-line.
+The _sign_ handler does _not_ support databases, so you need something like ldns-signzone to sign and resign your zones and put the generated records in the database.

 When started the database file will be created and the schema will be written to it (if it does not already exist).
 After this step, the handler will never write to the database, for the purpose of generating answers the database is completely read-only.
+The database can be prepared beforehand.

 An RR that fails to be converted into a proper `dns.RR` is silently discarded, unless `debug` is active, see atomdns-global(7) for details.
 The class is `IN` and can't be overridden.